o-litnon/AzurePipelineUnityTasks/README.md

       ref: refs/heads/main
 ```

-Step 5: Reference the remplates by using the name of the resource repository
+Step 5: Reference the templates by using the name of the resource repository
 - template: Git/Task_Clean.yaml@templates

 (or without the @templates postfix if the files exist locally)